Laos: Independence, and communist state

-The conflict between Hmong rebels and Laos continued in areas of Laos, including in Saysaboune Closed Military Zone, Xaisamboune Closed Military Zone near Vientiane Province and Xiangkhouang Province.
+The conflict between Hmong rebels and Laos continued in certain areas of Laos.
 In 1977, a communist newspaper promised the party would hunt down the "American collaborators" and their families "to the last root".
 As many as 200,000 Hmong went into exile in Thailand, with some ending up in the US.
 Other Hmong fighters hid out in mountains in Xiangkhouang Province for years, with a remnant emerging from the jungle in 2003.